 In August 2006 Betty Cutts, Malan Cai, and Nina Ottinger of the Founding Family Foundation were in Yangshuo to observe the Blessing Hands educational aid program, conduct well-child physicals (Nina is a nurse practitioner), and assist with an eyeglass clinic for our students and Yangshuo teachers.
 A team of six Americans participated in the eye clinic that was a cooperative effort involving the People’s Hospital of Yangshuo, Sister Cities of Morehead, and Blessing Hands.

 In the summer of 2007, our first intern, Megan Mraz from Morehead State University, spent two weeks in Yangshuo.
 She participated in a Friendship Art Day where our Blessing Hands students created individual paintings that were entered in an art show in Morehead, KY in the fall of 2007.
 The winning painting of that show was entered in the Sister Cities International Young Artist Competition in 2008.
 Megan also participated in a Sports Day and visited schools, which became Sister Schools to American schools.
 When she returned to campus that fall, she advocated for Blessing Hands students and spoke in area schools.
 She stayed with a local family while she was in Yangshuo.
 As funds and arrangements allowed, three other interns, Laura White, Anne O'Brien, and Leanna Gilliam went to Yangshuo in 2010 and 2011 and 2014.

 Qinzhou County, Guangxi Province, P. R. China

-are sometimes dispensed.
+For years each rural school sent their students and a teacher to our tuition gatherings.
+At these gatherings, clothes and school supplies are sometimes dispensed.
 Later Anna Liu and her team visited each school to give out tuition awards to individual students.